 Many different approaches may be employed to treat chronic pain.
 The National Institute of Neurological Disorders and Stoke recommend medication, acupuncture, brain and local electrical stimulation, and if necessary, surgery.

 Additional techniques used to manage chronic pain can be relaxation and meditation therapies, behavior modification, and even change in diet.

 Due to the fact that most chronic pain stems from another underlying cause, often management of the pain is the most a person can do.
 Many suffering do not want to take medications for their side effects and possibility of dependancy.
 For most, pain management is a combination of the above techniques.

 Using CBD for Chronic Pain

-Overall, CBD — especially full spectrum CBD, as other phytocannabinoids also aid the ECS in optimal functionality — is a wonderful, legal option for chronic pain patients.
+Overall, CBD is an emerging, legal option for chronic pain patients.
 Unlike opiates, CBD isn’t debilitating or psychoactive, won’t cause dependency or addiction, and is a good long term solution to a long term problem.

 CBD for Back Pain